 - Shop in advance: It’s not always possible to shop ahead of time but if you can it will almost always save you money.
 Having extra time can make the process must less stressful and allow you the luxury of comparison shopping.

 Funeral-related products and memorials fulfill practical and symbolic roles.
-For example, the practical role of the casket and cremation urn is to provide a container for human remains — which means consumers are often concerned about quality of manufacturing and durability.
+For example, the practical role of the casket and cremation urn is to provide a container for human remains — which means consumers are often concerned about the quality of manufacturing and durability.
 The same goes for grave markers which are intended to last for decades.

 The value of these items goes beyond their functional purposes.
 Symbolically, the style and beauty of a funeral-related product may represent the family’s feelings for the deceased.
 Therefore, the aesthetic qualities of these items (i.e., their visual appeal) are important considerations.
-Caskets, urns and grave markers may be personalized to reflect the individuality of the deceased.
+Caskets, urns, and grave markers may be personalized to reflect the individuality of the deceased.
 Keepsakes enable the sharing of ashes and personal items among family members.

 There is much emotion associated with these purchases and thousands of products to choose from, making it a daunting task to purchase the right items to memorialize your loved one.
-Here you’ll find in-depth information on qualities, features and costs to help you make wise decisions when buying funeral-related products and memorial items.
+Here you’ll find in-depth information on qualities, features, and costs to help you make wise decisions when buying funeral-related products and memorial items.

 Your options for buying funeral products and memorial items include:

 If the body will be buried, you will need to choose a casket.
-There are many types of caskets to accommodate varied tastes, sizes and budgets.
-They can be made of metals, woods, and fiberglass.
+There are many types of caskets to accommodate varied tastes, sizes, and budgets.
+They can be made of metals, wood, and fiberglass.
 The casket’s interior fabric can be of varied materials, colors and designs.
 If you choose cremation as the final disposition you may choose to purchase a casket specially designed for this purpose.
 To learn more about your choices when it comes to caskets visit our Shopping for a Casket page.

 When cremation is the choice for final arrangements, an urn is needed to hold the ashes.
 Even if the family plans to scatter the ashes, a container will be needed to hold the ashes until the scattering takes place.
 Urns are available in a wide variety of shapes and sizes.
-They can be made of marble, wood or metals such as bronze or steel.
+They can be made of marble, wood, or metals such as bronze or steel.
 They can be personalized with engravings, military medallions, and emblems.
 To learn more about your options for cremation urns, key considerations, and how to determine what size urn you’ll need, visit our page on cremation urns.

 See a selection of urns recommended by Funeralwise.